Bryteflow/bryteflow-Workshop/content/3_ModuleThree/35_Giveaway_Challenge.md

 ---
 title: "BryteFlow Giveaway Challenge " # MODIFY THIS TITLE
 chapter: true
-weight: 6# MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 7 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---

 # **BryteFlow Giveaway Challenge** <!-- MODIFY THIS HEADING -->
 By this time hopefully you were able to ingest data for some tables and perform some CDC using BryteFlow.

 BryteFlow is offering exciting prizes and 5 lucky participants (decided by a draw) will win **$200 Amazon Gift Vouchers**.

 To win please submit your solutions via email to giveaways@bryteflow.com.
 Winners from the lucky draw will be notified over email.

+So what aere you waiting for, Lets get started!

 ## Assignments<!-- MODIFY THIS SUBHEADING -->
 Ingest Data from the required tables to Snowflake and generate reports by writing SQL queries on Snowflake.

 Download/export the results for each problem from Snowflake and send it via email to giveaways@bryteflow.com.

 **Problem Statement 1:**

 Database : Adventureworks2022

 Write a query in SQL to divide rows into four groups of employees based on their year-to-date sales.
 Return first name, last name, group as quartile, year-to-date sales, and postal code.